Native New Jerseyans

 Evidence discovered along the Musconetcong River in Warren County confirms the presence of human inhabitants in New Jersey as long as 12,000 years ago.
-The more modern day native peoples known as the Lenape migrated from the west about 3000 years ago, to the area.
+The more modern-day native peoples known as the Lenape migrated from the west about 3,000 years ago to the area.
 The Lenape were part of the Algonquin language group.
-They were divided into three clans: the Minci in the north, the Unami in the central area and the Unilachtigo in the south of New Jersey.
-The Lenape were peaceable farmers, fisherman and hunters.
+Three clans comprised the group: the Minci in the north, the Unami in the central area, and the Unilachtigo in the south of New Jersey.
+The Lenape were peaceable farmers, fishermen, and hunters.
 They lived in scattered permanent villages where they planted crops.
-In the summer they moved to areas along the shore where they ate the abundant fish, clams, oysters and mussels.
+In the Summer, they moved to areas along the shore where they ate the abundant fish, clams, oysters, and mussels.